raspberrypilearning/editor-powerful-patterns/en/step_2.md

 </div>

 --- task ---
-Edit the `size` and a `background` colour by experimenting with differnt red, green and blue values.
+Edit the `size` and a `background` colour by experimenting with different red, green and blue values.

 --- /task ---